-ID Scope % of emissions in scope % reduction from base year Base year Base year emissions (metric tonnes CO2e) Target year Comment Abs1 Scope 2 92.8% 10% 2013 371990 2023 Target to reduce electricity emissions will be achieved through reductions in electricity consumption in our SHOP and MOB portfolios.
-Abs2 Scope 1 64.6% 10% 2013 74414 2023 Target to reduce natural gas emissions will be achieved through reductions in natural gas consumption in our SHOP and MOB portfolios.
-Abs3 Scope 1+2 5% 5% 2013 3073 2023 Target to reduce water consumption will be achieved through reductions in water consumption in our SHOP and MOB portfolios.
-Abs4 Scope 1+2 4% 4% 2013 28178 2023 Target to reduce landfill waste will be achieved through recycling programs and initiatives in our SHOP and MOB portfolios.
+ID Scope % of emissions in scope % reduction from base year Base year Base year emissions covered by target (metric tonnes CO2e) Target year Is this a science- based target?
+Comment Abs1 Scope 1 73.5% 10% 2013 74414 2023 Yes Target to reduce electricity emissions will be achieved through reductions in electricity consumption in our Seniors Housing and MOB portfolios.
+Abs2 Scope 2 (location- based) 70.2% 10% 2013 371990 2023 Yes Target to reduce natural gas emissions will be achieved through reductions in natural gas consumption in our Seniors Housing and MOB portfolios.